wenbobao/PPiOS-Rename/README.md

 ### Phase 2: Obfuscate Sources
 `ios-class-guard --obfuscate-sources [-m <symbols.json>]`

 In this phase, *PPiOS-CG* reads in the map file and generates a header file (`symbols.h`, by default) that has `#define`s for each symbol to be renamed.
-It then finds the appropriate Precompiled Header (`.pch`) files in your source code and adds a `#include` with the path to the header file.
+It then finds the appropriate Precompiled Header (`.pch`) files in your source code and adds a `#import` with the path to the header file.
 Finally, it finds all XIBs/Storyboards in your source tree and directly updates the names inside those files.

 Now, with the source modifications in place, you can build your app as usual.
 It will be compiled with the obfuscated symbols.
 (And any open-source CocoaPods will also have their symbols obfuscated.)

-> Note: The Obfuscate Sources phase modifies the **source code** of your app, but you should not check in the changes it makes, because it will cause errors the next time you need to perform the Analyze phase, and will cause issues with Storyboards in the IDE.
-Because of this, we recommend only using the second phase as part of your release (or automated) build process, and you should always clean/reset your source tree after the build, before doing any further development.
+> Note: The Obfuscate Sources phase modifies the **source code** of your app, but you should not check in the changes it makes.
+If you do so, it will cause errors the next time you need to perform the Analyze phase, and will cause issues with Storyboards in the IDE.
+We recommend only using the Obfuscate Sources phase in your release (or automated) build process, and you should always clean/reset your source tree after the build, before doing any further development.

 Supported Platforms